Requesting an Animal Legal Defense Fund Amicus Curiae Brief

 Thank you for your interest in having us file an amicus curiae (“friend-of-the-court”) brief.

-For more than three decades, the Animal Legal Defense Fund has fought to protect the lives and advance the interests of animals through the legal system.
+For more than four decades, the Animal Legal Defense Fund has fought to protect the lives and advance the interests of animals through the legal system.
 To that end, the Animal Legal Defense Fund authors amicus briefs on a broad range of topics relevant to the animal protection movement, assisting state and federal courts across the country.

 Criteria